Updated December 6, 2024

 dollar-store-camping-utensils

 A flashlight is indispensable for finding your way in the dark, searching for missing items under furniture, or reading in conditions where lighting is limited.
-The flashlight on a phone does a superb job but it’s handy to have an inexpensive backup.
+The flashlight on a phone might work in some scenarios but it’s handy to have an inexpensive backup.

 dollar-store-flashlight